 The EES will support other border control systems in managing the influx of and recording data about travelers to and from the EU Schengen countries.
 It will apply to all those citizens from non-EU countries who visit for a short stay period.
 The short stay is defined as 90 days within any 180-day period.

 Along with other European border schemes such as the ETIAS and the Visa Information System (VIS) etc. the EES will improve and speed up border control processes as well as allow an enhanced detection of stolen identities and any nationals who overstay their permitted time.

 All EU member states have access to the information gathered through the EES for identification purposes and to collect criminal identities and intelligence.
 The data is only provided to law authorities, consular offices for visa services and Europol.

-How does EES differ from ETIAS for Europe?
+How does the EES differ from the ETIAS for Europe?

-The EES is a programme that will record the entrance and exit of visitors to Europe which will be 100% digital and will replace the current passport stamping process, facilitating the border crossing for both border guards and non-EU nationals who will be able to access self-service kiosks similar to those available currently for EU citizens.
+The EES is a program that will record the entrance and exit of visitors to Europe which will be 100% digital and will replace the current passport stamping process.
+This, in turn, will facilitate border crossing control for border guards and quicken entry for non-EU nationals who will be able to access self-service kiosks similar to those available currently for EU citizens.

 The European Travel Information and Authorization System (ETIAS) visa waiver for Europe is a travel authorization for non-EU citizens who wish to visit Europe.
 It is currently still in development stage and is scheduled to be fully implemented in 2021.